-While having fresh, ready-to-cook meals delivered to your doorstep may seem like a simple way to get food on the table, the supply chain behind every meal kit delivery business is dually complex and time-pressured.
+Having fresh, ready-to-cook meals delivered to your door may seem like a simple way to get food on the table.
+However, the supply chain behind every meal kit delivery business is both complex and time-pressured.

-Businesses in this industry must invest extra effort into ensuring their logistics run seamlessly from sourcing the ingredients, portioning and packaging the meals, to timely deliveries.
+These companies must invest more effort into ensuring seamless logistics – from sourcing the ingredients, portioning and packaging the meals, to timely deliveries.

-At its core, these meal kit delivery services follow a subscription model.
-Instead of grocery shopping, customers choose their meals several days in advance from a set list of menu options, and then their shipment of fresh ingredients and corresponding recipes arrive to their homes once a week.
+At its core, these meal kit delivery follow a subscription model.
+Instead of grocery shopping, customers choose their meals several days in advance from a set list of menu options.
+Then once a week, a shipment of fresh ingredients and complimentary recipes arrive to their homes.

 Forecasting plays an important role in these businesses.
 Some companies even plan their menus a full year in advance – instructing their network of farmers to grow crops specific to their recipes so that they can guarantee their supply and quality.

 As well, many services try to set themselves apart by offering a unique hook.
 They take extra measures to ensure standards are met so they can deliver on their value propositions.
 For example, some meal-kit services will promise local, organic, gluten-free, or reduced-calorie meals.

 The meal kit delivery industry hit $1.5 billion in sales in 2016.
 This is a number that is expected to grow over the next 5 years as consumers continue to embrace convenience, develop an improved perception towards subscription-based services, and become more comfortable with using technology to make purchases.

 Some companies like Blue Apron ship out over 8 million meals a month.
 You can imagine the number of links that go into this long supply chain, and every part of it needs to move at an expedited rate since the foods are perishable.